 Our Local Community

 We believe that protecting the environment and creating awareness of conservation will benefit the communities around us.
 We are passionate about working together with the community and have worked with some amazing organisations over the years to build and improve on schools, community offices/meeting rooms, clinics, classrooms, housing for the elderly, rain water systems, desks and multiple other projects.
 Most of our staff come from the local area (we are one of the only few employers in this new Mkinga region so all staff have been trained by us).
 We have sourced almost all of our building materials from this area and used local building ‘fundi’s’ and practices to create a lodge that is both artistic and natural.

-“… all of us have in our veins the exact same percentage of salt in our blood that exists in the ocean… We are tied to the ocean.
-And when we go back to the sea – whether it is to sail or watch it – we are going back from whence we came.”
-John Fitzgerald Kennedy
+“All of us have in our veins the exact same percentage of salt in our blood that exists in the ocean, and, therefore, we have salt in our blood, in our sweat, in our tears.
+We are tied to the ocean.
+And when we go back to the sea – whether it is to sail or to watch it – we are going back from whence we came.”
+John F. Kennedy

 Please call us before coming so that we can prepare for you arrival.
 This is important, as due to our remote location, we need to forward plan for food and with staff.